ben-grande/qubes-qvm-screenshot-tool/README.md

 0. Start tool with `./qvm-screenshot` or hotkey which you already setup (see install section)
 0. Choose e.g. `region or window`
-0. Simple click on window to make screeshot of that window.
+0. Simple click on window to make screenshot of that window.
 Drag mouse with left button down to select region of the screen.
-0. Then select actions what you want to do with screenshot. e.g. upload it to imgurl server, only it to AppVM or dom0
+0. Then select actions what you want to do with screenshot. e.g. upload it to Imgurl server, only it to AppVM or dom0
 0. You will be prompted.
 Select destination AppVM.
-Throught this VM utility will upload screenshot to imgurl server.
+Later on, this VM utility will upload screenshot to Imgurl server.
-0. Then amazing dialog apear at AppVM window.
-You will find urls on it.
+0. Then amazing dialog appear at AppVM window.
+You will find URLs on it.
 Simple select them with the mouse and `Ctrl+C`them to put to clipboard.
 0. If `nautilus` mode was selected it will be started with `$PATH` opened.
-If `xcopy` is installeted.
-Url will be copy to clickboard.
+If `xcopy` is installed.
+URL will be copy to clipboard.

 ![screenshot png](https://i.imgur.com/r7IT8TK.png)

-### How to use the editon
+### How to use the editor

-You can edit scrrenshot before upload it to img url or move them to AppVM.
+You can edit screenshot before upload it to Imgurl or move them to AppVM.

 0. Select edit mode (and upload move if need to also upload)
 0. You will see image on the screen.
 Click on it to get menu.
-0. Edit the image. if you do something wrong clock "Ctrl-Z" to undo changes.
+0. Edit the image.
+If you do something wrong clock "Ctrl-Z" to undo changes.
 0. When you are ready to upload.
-Go to File -> Save and choose predefined possition<br> **0000-SAVE-EDITED-SHOT-HERE-TO-PROCESS.png**<br>to save it to (or we will continue with not edited screenshot)
+Go to File -> Save and choose predefined position<br> **0000-SAVE-EDITED-SHOT-HERE-TO-PROCESS.png**<br>to save it to (or we will continue with not edited screenshot)
 0. Just Quit from the editor and tool will continue to move screenshot to AppVM or uploading.

 ![screenshot png](https://i.imgur.com/qPPmF7X.png)